diodemusic/lulu/README.md

 from pyke import Continent, Pyke, exceptions

 # We always initialize the API like this
-# We can explicitly disable url logging, by default pyke will print the url of all api calls
+# We can explicitly disable url logging, by default pyke will print the url of every call
 api = Pyke("API_KEY", print_url=False)

 # Every pyke method follows the same convention as the Riot API